 When I join these kinds of classes, I always walk around the room and talk to each student about what they are drawing.
 I try to make it an easy, simple, low-stress conversation, and I hope each student can achieve one of those elusive but rewarding “I Can Speak English” feelings.
 Even if all they said is, “Dog,” they still communicated something, and I know it’s good for their confidence.
 Oftentimes I feel like my presence alone is enough to change the atmosphere, and I notice more people around my trying to use English.
-(On the other hand, sometimes I feel completely ignored and invisible when I can barely understand anything and no one makes any effort to translate for me.)
+(On the other hand, sometimes I feel completely ignored and invisible when I can barely understand anything and no one makes any effort to communicate or translate for me.)

 Even the lowest level student in that class, who scores only 20 or 30 points on tests where most of his classmates are in the 80 and 90 range, has been opening up to me.
 He also happens to be a very talented artist, and I try to compliment him as much as possible.
 At the beginning of last year, he used to avoid eye contact.
 Now, when he sees me, he greets me with a big “Hello!” and a smile.